 On the DNS Settings page, click Add DNS Record, configure a CNAME record, and then click OK.

 In this example, the Record Type parameter is set to CNAME, the Hostname parameter is set to www, the DNS Request Source parameter is set to Asia_Hong Kong, and the Record Value parameter is set to the CNAME of the GA instance.
+You can use the default values for other parameters or modify the parameters based on your business requirements.
 For more information, see Add DNS records.

 Verify the port mappings

-On a computer in the China (Hong Kong) region, perform the following operations:
+On a computer in the acceleration area, which is China (Hong Kong) in this example, perform the following operations:

 You can view information such as the response time.
-The IP address in the resolution result is the public IP address assigned to the Internet-facing NLB instance.
-This indicates that the traffic is routed to NLB.
+The resolved IP address is the public IP of the NLB instance, indicating that traffic is routed through NLB.

-The test results show that the network latency of data transmission from the China (Hong Kong) region to the US (Silicon Valley) region is reduced after GA is used.
+The test results show the data transmission latency from the client in Hong Kong (China) to the service in US (Silicon Valley) is reduced after acceleration

 The acceleration performance of GA varies based on your service.

-An enterprise deploys a highly available web service by using Application Load Balancer (ALB) in the US (Silicon Valley) region.
-The web service runs on HTTP port 8081 and provides services for end user in multiple regions around the world.
+A business deploys a highly available web service using an Application Load Balancer (ALB) in the US (Silicon Valley) region.
+The web service runs on HTTP port 8081 and provides services for end users in multiple regions around the world.

-Data is transmitted in plaintext over HTTP and the requests that are destined for the website are not authenticated.
-Therefore, security risks may arise.
+Data is transmitted in plaintext over HTTP, and requests to the website are not authenticated, causing security risks.

-The web service runs on the custom 8081 port.
+The web service runs on the custom port 8081.
 End users cannot access the service through the standard HTTPS port 443.

-To resolve the preceding issues and improve user experience, the enterprise uses GA.
-The enterprise uses the port mapping feature of GA to receive requests on HTTPS port 443 and forward the requests to the backend HTTP port 8081.
-This way, the requests are encrypted and the service is provided through the standard port 443.
+To resolve these issues, the business uses GA and the port mapping feature to receive requests on HTTPS port 443 and forward the requests to the backend HTTP port 8081.
+This encrypts the requests and makes the service available through the standard port 443.

 Prerequisites